samoyed-health-foundation/website/src/research/current-studies/akcchf-grant-02517.md

 title: AKCCHF Grant 02517
 layout: single
 ---

-## 02517: Genetics of Primary Angle Closure Glaucoma in the Siberian Husky
+## AKCCHF Grant 02517: Genetics of Primary Angle Closure Glaucoma in the Siberian Husky

 Glaucoma is a very painful and rapidly blinding disease that leads to irreversible sight loss in many thousands of dogs in the USA